kaku2015/PrivacySafeDocs/Device Owner (Non ROOT) Setup.md

 ### Device Owner (Non ROOT) Mode Setup

+※Notice:
+- Due to limitations of the MIUI system such as Xiaomi, Hide App function may be invalid.
+Please activate it with caution.
+- The latest test version (354) of the Huawei EMUI system for non-intra-mobile push updates.
+After activating the ADB, there may be a problem that the mobile phone restarts and loses individual system apps.
+Please activate it with caution.
+If this problem occurs, uninstall the app and restart the phone to restore it.
+- Samsung S8+ Android8.0 may activate the ADB and it may cause the administrator to lock and inaccessible.
+Please activate it with caution.

 1. Make sure your phone running Android  5.0+ and you know how to use [ADB](https://www.xda-developers.com/install-adb-windows-macos-linux/) clearly.
 2. Go to "Settings > Accounts", remove **all accounts** including your Google account.
 3. If multi-user or guest mode has been set on your device, also need to be closed or deleted